 If the home addition includes growing a space as opposed to adding entirely new rooms, you may not need to upgrade the HVAC system at all.
 This is most likely the instance if your heating and cooling equipment was too large originally.
 Get a load calculation from a professional technician, for example one from Church Services by calling 713-396-3760.
 This will affect if your present HVAC system can take on the upgrades you’ve made to your home.

 Option 2: Upgrade Your HVAC System

-Option 3: Get a Ductless Mini-Split
+Option 3: Install a Ductless Mini-Split

-- You would like to add air conditioning to your home without getting or lengthening the ductwork.
+- You are looking to add air conditioning to your home without getting or lengthening the ductwork.

 If you need help determining which HVAC option is best, let Church Services provide our advice.
 We have a lot of experience helping homeowners fine-tune their indoor comfort, with a passion for efficiency and eco-friendly HVAC systems.